Child Assessments

 Please note that any recommendations made for Exams Access Arrangements by the assessor are subject to Joint Council for Qualifications (JCQ) requirements.
 Please see our Exams Access Arrangements.

-Please see our Parents Leaflet 2024
+For more information, please see our Parents Leaflet 2024